microsoft/fluentui-react-native/packages/experimental/Shimmer/SPEC.md

    * Defines the tip color of the wave which has a linear gradient.
    * from shimmerColor to shimmerWaveColor to shimmerColor.
    *
+   * @defaultValue theme.colors.neutralStencil2 on @platform Android
+   * @defaultValue #E1E1E1 on @platform win32
-   * @defaultValue theme.colors.neutralStencil2 on Android, #E1E1E1 on win32, white/black on other platforms for light/dark theme
+   * @defaultValue white/black for light/dark theme on other platforms.
    */
   shimmerWaveColor?: ColorValue;

   /**
    * Width of the Shimmer wave.
+   *
    * @defaultValue '100%' of the 'width' property
    * @platform win32
    */